Let me talk you out of staining your floors.

 Pine has the same variations in pore wall density, but to make matters worse, coniferous wood fibers contain resin or sap that actively resists stain.
 Even though stain manufacturers provide sample chips of stained maple or pine, do not be fooled; those sweet little chips are easy to stain precisely because they are little.
 Over a large, uninterrupted area like a floor, blotching and mottling will be much more apparent.

 Red oak and white oak floors absorb stain more uniformly, but be aware that there is a difference between the density of earlywood (or springwood) and latewood of these species.
-As you can see from the photo, the more porous springwood stains considerably darker than the dense latewood, giving the boards a distinct zebra-striped look.
+As you can see from the photo above right, the more porous springwood stains considerably darker than the dense latewood, giving the boards a distinct zebra-striped look.

 Once a customer understands the ramifications of staining a floor, the idea of a clear-coat finish starts to look very attractive.
 However, if you are one of those stalwart types who, despite all the warnings, declares that you are ready for the challenges of stain, there are some things you can do to make the process easier and more successful.
 Proceed to the page Yes, I Know Staining Is a Headache…I Am Going to Try It Anyway.